No weapon formed against me shall prosper.

 When we embrace the power of the Holy Spirit, we find strength in our weaknesses, courage in the face of opposition, and unwavering faith in the midst of trials.

-No weapon, no scheme, no force of darkness can prevail against the Spirit of God within us.
+No weaponry, no scheme, no force of darkness can prevail against the Spirit of God within us.

 We can walk boldly in the assurance of divine protection.